Patty691/DailyDoseQuiz/documentation/WeightedMedicationUsage_QuizQuestionGeneration.md

 80% of selections come from the usage percentage.

-20% of selections come from Growth Medications.
+20% of selections come from Growth medicines.

 Intelligent Tracking & Variation Mechanism:

-Cooldown Mechanism: Reduces repetition of previously selected medications.
+Cooldown Mechanism: Reduces repetition of previously selected medicines.

 User Performance-Based Selection: Difficult topics appear more frequently if a user struggles with them.